bryankocol/canvasSearch/documentation.md

         Purpose: Stop form default, gather hidden input value for drug to be saved and trigger onSaveSearchOption(drugNameVal) at App component level
     * renderOptionForm(innerRxcui, obj)
         Trigger: Rendering of component
-        Purpose: Parses for display displayOptions state uses menuOptionsSelected as cross refrence for subHeader
+        Purpose: Parses for display displayOptions state uses menuOptionsSelected as cross reference for subHeader

 # ResultsMenu.js